 - Carpets (silk or wool)

-My choice of a miniature painting depicted Laila and Majnun, the legendary unfortunate lovers, whereas my husband’s choice was a painting of the elusive Indian tiger – we had not seen any tiger in Ranthamore National Park.
-There, crafts and arts are taught as heritage skills in centers sponsored by INTACH, a non-profit organization whose mission is to preserve and develop traditional crafts.
-As I looked at the surrounding desert and at camels mounted by tourists and, on this festival day, by locals riding in the dunes, I imagined people working in the quietness of their sandy environment and creating:
+I chose a miniature painting depicted Laila and Majnun (the legendary unfortunate lovers).
+My husband chose a painting of the elusive Indian tiger (we didn’t see any tiger in Ranthambore National Park).
+There, crafts and arts are taught in heritage skills centers sponsored by INTACH, a non-profit organization whose mission is to preserve and develop traditional crafts.
+During our camel ride in the desert, our path crossed locals riding to a festival.
+I imagined some of them creating beautiful crafts in the quietness of their sandy environment: